![]() |

 [Site Editor's Answer]Personally, I would go with the Harvey.
 It's a known brand and I like the idea that the same company that sells the windows is installing.
 If anything goes wrong, you know where to go.
 Harvey has a good reputation.

 Harvey Windows Reviews :: Classic SeriesThe Classic Series is the company's mid tier vinyl window.
 Many contractors consider this their best valued window.
 It uses a block and tackle balancing system and has slightly more glass than the Tribute.
 The upper sash has a 3 5/8" depth and the lower sash is just slightly less deep at 3 1/8".
 In terms of Harvey windows ratings, the Classic has a U-value of 0.32, DP35, AI rating of 0.14, STC 28, and SHGC of 0.30, which are pretty average in terms of performance.
-I would give the Harvey Classic Series Window a out of 5 stars rating.
+In terms of Harvey windows reviews, I would give the Harvey Classic Series Window a 4.2 out of 5 stars rating.

 [Site Editor's Answer]Brendan, I think if you're in the home for 6 years or less, then go with the Reliabilt 3500 from Lowes.
 I don't really love this option to be honest, but from an ROI perspective it probably makes the most sense.
 Anything longer than that, and I would dump that option.
 Reliabilt Windows Reviews